 Before installing the amp in its final spot, it was relatively easy to test, adjust and confirm proper operation with the amp sitting on the floor.
 Keep the amp’s plastic terminal block cover removed so you can see the status LEDs

 For testing and making adjustments, ideally, you’ll need audio test sounds.
 I used recorded sounds from the Alan Parsons Professional Audio Test CD.
 This disk has many sound test tracks that are ideal for setting up the system.
 Unfortunately, it appears this CD is out of print, although I’m sure there are others available that will work.
-Precision Test Signals CD on Amazon that appears to have most of the needed tests.
+Precision Test Signals CD on Amazon appears to have most of the needed tests.
 The audio tracks you’ll need include:

 - A range of fixed frequencies from 20 Hz to 200 Hz